dimassibassem/modelerUI/Client/README.md

 ## Modeler UI

-The Modeler UI is a web-based user interface that allows bank agents to manage authentication strategy and their orders easily.
+The Modeler UI is a web-based user interface that allows bank agents to manage authentication challenge and their orders easily.

 This project is part of the [Bankerise](https://www.bankerise.com/) project.